A fat paycheck? Yes, but not always.

 401(k) plan.
 Health and dental insurance.
 Paid vacation.
 Well, these would be nice.

-Clearly, employees know that in an ever-changing and volatile workplace, there is only ONE way to make oneself indispensable.
+Employees know that in an ever-changing and volatile workplace, there is only ONE way to make oneself indispensable.
 Keep growing.
 Keep learning.
 Innovate consistently.

 Innovation is the game-changer.
 It is true not only for organizations but also for individuals.
 This is why companies are able to lure valuable employees away from their rivals with the promise of training opportunities.

-As an HR or training professional, you have to keep your employees interested in working for the company by providing them with ample learning opportunities.
+As an HR or training professional, you have to keep your employees engaged in working for the company by providing them with ample learning opportunities.
 They need to improve their skills, increase productivity, and be on top of their game, so your business can out-innovate its rivals, tide over disruptions, and respond to market changes.

 Here are three ideas on how your company can turn employees into lifelong learners: